openlibhums/memory-alpha/content/pages/support/article-management/index.md

 ## Publication schedule

-Any articles that are currently set to publish on a future date will appear in a list on this page.
+Any articles that are set to publish on a future date will appear in a list on this page.
 It will list the title, section, DOI and scheduled publication date.

 ![Article listed for publication in the future](../images//pub-schedule.png)
 <--